Difficulties of Legal Translation

 In Legal Translation, it is important to convey the exact meaning of the source language to the target language.
 The translator may not find the exact terminological equivalent in the two languages, because of social, cultural and historical differences that influence the legal systems.
 So, legal translators are required to understand the exact meanings of legal terminology in both languages and research the legal concept of a term in the source language when the equivalent term in the target language is not clear in order to provide an accurate and consistent translation.

 The many differences between English and Arabic history, tradition and legal systems, pose a great challenge for any translator working on legal translation.
-Thus, a professional translator should be aware of such differences to overcome the challenges of legal translation and produce a high-quality translation.
-The Translators should be aware to overcome this difficulties to achieve progress.
+Thus, a professional translator should be aware of such differences to overcome the difficulties of Legal translation English into Arabic and produce a high-quality translation.
+The Translators should be aware to overcome these difficulties to achieve progress.